 Misconception 2: Mom and Dad Can Manage Behavior, But Not Change Emotional Patterns.

 When we change a pattern of behavior over an extended period of time, we change emotions.
-This is fact.
+This is a fact.

 It is important to realize that the tantruming child, who is not taught a better option, grows into the angry and explosive teen who seldom finds happiness.

 We must recognize that we can not only change patterns of behavior from the unhealthy to the more responsible, but we can also dramatically affect long-term patterns of emotion.
 Happiness and satisfaction are taught, in both what we model and how we parent.

 Misconception 3: Depression and Anger Are Things.
 Happiness and Joy Are Things Too.

 This next comment could be taken out of context, so please read carefully.
 Thinking and talking about depression or happiness as a ‘thing’ can be misleading.
 It can be a limiting concept for our children and ourselves.

 Why?
 Because we feel happy, sad, or angry as a result of our thinking and our beliefs.
 In more normal life moments, these can be quite transitory and shifting.

 When life seems to be going very well, we can start believing that “everything is working out for me.”
 This belief leads to a host of optimistic and more positive thoughts.
 As a result, we feel happy!
 And guess what: our brain chemistry is altered with these very positive thoughts.